Fenugreek A Beneficial Herb, Spice And Amazing Medicine

 Similar works a mixture of fenugreek seeds with water or coconut oil.
 The paste is massaged into the scalp and rinsed out again after about 30 minutes.
 It can be applied even to almost bald spots on the head, seeing new hair growth after a few weeks.
 Even one or two cups of fenugreek tea may have a positive effect on hair growth.

-The seeds of the herb contain B vitamins and vitamin C and iron.
-The phytohormones contained, contribute to the protection of healthy hair follicles.
+The seeds of the herb contain B vitamins, vitamin C, and iron.
+The phytohormones contained contribute to the protection of healthy hair follicles.
 Even inflammation of the hairy skin, dandruff, dry scalp, and seborrheic dermatitis can be treated in this way.

 Fenugreek Herb promotes lactation